Langton's loops: Specification

 As with Codd's CA, Langton's Loops consist of sheathed wires.
 The signals travel passively along the wires until they reach the open ends, when the command they carry is executed.

 Colonies

 Because of a particular property of the loops' "pseudopodia", they are unable to reproduce into the space occupied by another loop.
 Thus, once a loop is surrounded, it is incapable of reproducing, resulting in a coral-like colony with a thin layer of reproducing organisms surrounding a core of inactive "dead" organisms.
-Unless provided unbounded space, the colony's size will be limited.
 The maximum population will be asymptotic to $\textstyle \left \lfloor \frac{A}{121} \right \rfloor$, where A is the total area of the space in cells.

 Encoding of the genome

 The loops' genetic code is stored as a series of nonzero-zero state pairs.
 The standard loop's genome is illustrated in the picture at the top, and may be stated as a series of numbered states starting from the T-junction and running clockwise: 70-70-70-70-70-70-40-40.
 The '70' command advances the end of the wire by one cell, while the '40-40' sequence causes the left turn.
 State 3 is used as a temporary marker for several stages.

 While the roles of states 0,1,2,3,4 and 7 are similar to Codd's CA, the remaining states 5 and 6 are used instead to mediate the loop replication process.
 After the loop has completed, state 5 travels counter-clockwise along the sheath of the parent loop to the next corner, causing the next arm to be produced in a different direction.
 State 6 temporarily joins the genome of the daughter loop and initialises the growing arm at the next corner it reaches.

 The genome is used a total of six times: once to extend the pseudopod to the desired location, four times to complete the loop, and again to transfer the genome into the daughter loop.
 Clearly, this is dependent on the fourfold rotational symmetry of the loop; without it, the loop would be incapable of containing the information required to describe it.
 The same use of symmetry for genome compression is used in many biological viruses, such as the icosahedral adenovirus.